 Here is how much a YouTuber could make if they uploaded two videos per week:

-This calculates on the assumption that all 1,000,000 viewers watch each and every one.
+This is calculated on the assumption that all 1,000,000 viewers watch everyone.
 Not all subscribers will view every single video.
 Although subscribers have priority, non-subscribers can also watch.

 1. Niche Identification